kavezo/ZipZap/README.md

 ### On the computer: installation and running

 On Windows, run startServer.bat.
-Two empty cmd windows should pop up; don't close either.
-If a third pops up saying you can close it, go ahead and close it.
-You can also close anything else that doesn't start out empty.
+One empty cmd windows should pop up without immediately closing; don't close it.
+(If another non-empty window pops up saying you can close it, go ahead and close it.
+You can also close anything else that doesn't start out empty.)
 That's it.

 Currently, there isn't support for other systems out of the box.
 You'll have to get nginx for your system, copy over the conf in windows/nginx, and have Python 3.
 Then, you can run `pip install -r requirements.txt`.
 In three separate terminals,